thraxil/intweet/README.markdown

 mainly to verify that things are working right.
 The actual Atom feed is then at http://localhost:8000/atom.xml so that's what you would subscribe to.

-Note: I haven't gotten around to setting up the feed title, description, and URL stuff yet.
-They're just hard-coded in the app.
-If you care about those things, you should just change them in `intweet.go` and re-build.
-I'll move them to the config file soon though. (or, you know, pull requests welcome)